secure-systems-lab/lab-guidelines/dev-workflow.md

 understand the commit itself and commit history at a glance.
 See our [guidelines for commits](commits.md).
 1. **Push early and often**.
-Don't be afraid to publish your *chef-d'œuvre* even if it's a work in progress (you can add something like *`(WIP)`* in your commit message if functionality is incomplete.
+Don't be afraid to publish your *chef-d'œuvre* even if it's a work in progress.
+You can add something like *`(WIP)`* in your commit message if functionality is incomplete.
 Pushing on a regular basis ensures that nothing gets lost and allows others to easily jump in and help you.